gomorpheus/morpheus-docs/library/blueprints/clusterLayouts.rst

 - **VERSION:** The version number you wish to apply for this particular Node Type which is useful if you iterate on your Node Types at any point
 - **TECHNOLOGY:** For this example case, VMware.
 Once set, additional options will appear
 - **VM IMAGE:** Morpheus Ubuntu 22.04 v1 (one of the preinstalled system images)
-- **SCRIPTS:** Using the typeahead field, set the "k8sprep", "k8s-join" and "prep-k8sconfig" Script Templates (you may have called them something different)
+- **SCRIPTS:** Using the typeahead field, set the "k8sprep" and "k8s-join" Script Templates (you may have called them something different)

 Once done, click :guilabel:`SAVE CHANGES` to save the second Node Type.
 With the pieces in place, we are now ready to create the Cluster Layout object itself.
 Continue on to the next section.